-- Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development.
-(Development being defined in Working Together to Safeguard Children 2018 as Physical, intellectual, emotional, social or behavioural development) - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.
+- Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development.
+(Development being defined in Working Together to Safeguard Children 2023 as physical, intellectual, emotional, social or behavioural development) - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the children. - Taking action to enable all children to have the best outcomes.